 The Salt Industry Declines in the Thumb

-That the salt industry was very largely dependent upon lumbering operations.
-The salt block operations depended on the sawdust, bark and trimmings from the sawmills for fuel.
-Wood fuel for steam and pan evaporation lasted until the forests were gone, as a result, when lumbering ceased major operations in the Thumb it became too costly to used alternative fuel such as coal.
+That the salt industry was largely dependent upon lumbering operations.
+The salt block operations depended on the sawdust, bark, and trimmings from the sawmills for fuel.
+Wood fuel for steam and pan evaporation lasted until the forests were gone, as a result when lumbering ceased, major operations in the Thumb it became too costly to use alternative fuel such as coal.

-All salt production operations from the 14 companies ceased in Huron county in 1896, therefore by the early 1900s all the lake shore plants had disappeared.
+All salt production operations from the 14 companies ceased in Huron county by 1896, therefore by the early 1900s all the lakeshore plants had disappeared.
 Towns such as Port Crescent and New River no longer existed.